STOCKHOLDER ALERT: Monteverde & Associates Continues To Investigate The Following Merger

 Juan Monteverde , founder and managing partner at Monteverde & Associates PC, a national securities firm headquartered at the Empire State Building in New York City, is investigating:

-- BioSpecifics Technologies Corp.(BSTC) relating to its proposed acquisition by Endo International PLC.
-Under the terms of the agreement, BioSpecifics shareholders will receive $88.50 per share in cash.
-Click here for more information: https://www.monteverdelaw.com/case/biospecifics-technologies-corp.
+- Watford Holdings, Ltd. ( WTRE )relating to its proposed acquisition by Arch Capital Group, Ltd. Under the terms of the agreement, Watford shareholders will receive $31.10 per share in cash.
+Click here for more information: http://monteverdelaw.com/case/watford-holdings-ltd .
 It is free and there is no cost or obligation to you.

-- PNM Resources, Inc. (PNM) relating to its proposed acquisition by Avangrid, Inc. Under the terms of the agreement, PNM shareholders will receive $50.30 per share in cash.
-Click here for more information: http://monteverdelaw.com/case/pnm-resources-inc. It is free and there is no cost or obligation to you.
+- Perceptron, Inc. ( PRCP) relating to its proposed acquisition by Atlas Copco North America, LLC.
+Under the terms of the agreement, Perceptron shareholders will receive $7.00 per share in cash.
+Click here for more information: http://monteverdelaw.com/case/perceptron-inc .
+It is free and there is no cost or obligation to you.

-- Front Yard Residential Corporation (RESI) relating to its proposed acquisition by Pretium Partners, LLC and Ares Management Corporation.
-Under the terms of the agreement, RESI shareholders will receive $13.50 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/front-yard-residential-corporation-0.
+- Inphi Corporation ( IPHI) relating to its proposed merger with Marvell Technology Group Ltd. Under the terms of the agreement, IPHI shareholders will receive $66.00 in cash and 2.323 shares of stock of the newly-combined company for each share that they own.
+Click here for more information: https://www.monteverdelaw.com/case/inphi-corporation .
 It is free and there is no cost or obligation to you.

-- Cellular Biomedicine Group, Inc. (CBMG) relating to its sale to a consortium that includes members of CBMG management and several entities.
-Under the terms of the agreement, CBMG shareholders will receive $19.75 in cash for each share of CBMG stock they own.
-Click here for more information: https://www.monteverdelaw.com/case/cellular-biomedicine-group-inc-0.
+- Cleveland BioLabs, Inc. ( CBLI) relating to the creation of a combined company between the Company and Cytocom, Inc. ("Cytocom").
+Under the terms of the agreement, BioLabs shareholders are expected to own only 39% control of the combined company, with Cyctom shareholders expected to own 61%.
+Click here for more information: https://www.monteverdelaw.com/case/cleveland-biolabs-inc .
 It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC